ALLIIPP/Jupiter-arbs-bot/README.md

 npm install
 ```

-2. create .enc file with your priv key, rpc
+2. create .env file with your priv key, rpc

 3. run the file
 ```sh